14 reasons you are better than your fund manager

 11. You control the costs

-Controlling costs and fees, the friction of investing, is a very important part of achieving good long term results.
+Controlling costs and fees, the friction of investing, is a very important part of getting good long term results.

 That is a lot lower than funds that charge 1% to 1.5% per year on top of a 5% initial fee and other expenses.